vojtechruz/vojtechruzicka-blog/src/posts/angular/05-component-input-output/index.md

 </div>

 ## Inter-component communication
-We already covered that in your application, you usually use a lot of components and you nest them one in another.
+We already covered that in your application, you usually use many components, and you nest them one in another.
 Possibly multiple levels deep.
 These components usually need a way to communicate with each other.
-Let's cover how can this be achieved.
+Let's cover how this can be achieved.

 ## Input
 Let's first cover the situation when a component needs some data from the outside to function properly.
 In most cases, such data is not static - it would be very useful if we can pass new data to our component whenever it is required.

 Does this ring a bell?
 We already covered [data binding in the previous section](/angular/04-data-binding), which would be a perfect fit for this use case.
 We could bind a variable to some property of our component, so whenever the variable changes, the component gets new data.
-So far we covered only data binding to simple elements such as `button`, just a quick reminder:
+So far, we covered only data binding to simple elements such as `button`, just a quick reminder:

 ```
 <button [disabled]='isSubmitButtonDisabled'>Submit!</button>
 ```

-This way the `disabled` property of the button would be updated whenever `isSubmitButtonDisabled` changes.
+This way, the `disabled` property of the button would be updated whenever `isSubmitButtonDisabled` changes.
 With a little work, we can do the same with our components!

 Let's assume we have a Step Count component, which displays the number your daily steps from your fitness tracker.